bhouston/template-typescript-monorepo/packages/node-lib/README.md

 2. **Mocking**

    - Mock external dependencies
-   - Use Jest's mock functions for callbacks and services
+   - Use Vitest's mock functions for callbacks and services
    - Keep mocks simple and focused

 3. **Test Isolation**